ddunn40495/smart-weather/README.md

 Landing Page isn’t responsive.
 Looks best Full Screen Only.
 On github pages it is just going to the results page not the landing page.
 Isnt responsive on phone or tablet
+Links to API and my github repo
+Wanted to make function to change background image if it was day or night

 ## Sources